 Tyre safety tips to avoid aquaplaning

 As we've mentioned, it's crucial your tyres are in good condition when rainy weather hits (all year round in the UK, then…).
-Although by law your tyres must have at least 1.6mm of tread across the width of the tyre, that's a bare minimum, and we'd recommend replacing your tyres before then.
+The law says your tyres must have at least 1.6mm of tread across the width of the tyre, but that's the bare minimum, and we'd recommend replacing your tyres before then.

-Once that's done, make sure your tyres aren't wearing unevenly – this could be a sign of poor wheel alignment, which you can have fixed at your local garage.
+Once that's done, make sure your tyres are wearing evenly.
+Uneven wear could be a sign of poor wheel alignment, which you can have fixed at your local garage.
 This is also a good time to check your tyres for bulges, punctures and any missing cuts to the sidewall – most of which will require a new tyre.

 More top tips to keep you safe on the road